RafaySystems/brave/README.md

 ./launch.py
 ```

-**COMMENT**:: If you wish to follow along and look under the hood while `b.r.a.v.e` is doing its job, refer to [VM management, debugging and advanced usage section](#vm-management-debugging-and-advanced-usage)
+**Note**:: If you wish to follow along and look under the hood while `b.r.a.v.e` is doing its job, refer to [Advanced Usage, Debugging and VM Management](#advanced-usage-debugging-and-vm-management)

 4. Deleting existing setup as specified in input.yaml (also tears down the cloud instance depending on infrastructure provider selected)